zhangxy-2019/Self-Alignment-for-Factuality/README.md

 ### (1) Generation Task

-(We prompt an LLM to generate candidate responses via multiple sampling.)
+(Given a question, we prompt an LLM to generate candidate responses via multiple sampling.)

 ```json
 {